andyli8500/MxNet_Tutorial/README.md

 \<See graph\>

 ## Activation Function
 Non-linerity activation function decides that whether a neuron should be activated or not.
-It determines that if there is a feaute in the neurons.
+It determines that if there is a feature in the neurons.

 Applied on each output of hidden layers.